1Z99/YouTube-Thumbnail-Downloader/README.md

 4. The thumbnail image will open in a new tab.
 5. Right-click on the image and choose the "Save Image As" option to download it to your device.

-## 🌐 Live Demo
+## 🌐 Live

-You can try the YouTube Thumbnail Downloader by visiting the live demo at [Demo Link](https://example.com).
+You can try the YouTube Thumbnail Downloader by visiting the live demo at [Link](https://1z99.github.io/t/).

 ## 🚀 Technologies Used